sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

 - Support case field in repository search. [#7671](https://github.com/sourcegraph/sourcegraph/issues/7671)
 - Skip LFS content when cloning git repositories. [#7322](https://github.com/sourcegraph/sourcegraph/issues/7322)
 - Hover tooltips and _Find Reference_ results now display a badge to indicate when a result is search-based.
 These indicators can be disabled by adding `{ "experimentalFeatures": { "showBadgeAttachments": false } }` in global settings.
-- Automation campaigns can now be created as drafts, which can be shared and updated without creating changesets (pull requests) on code hosts.
+- Campaigns can now be created as drafts, which can be shared and updated without creating changesets (pull requests) on code hosts.
 When ready, a draft can then be published, either completely or changeset by changeset, to create changesets on the code host. [#7659](https://github.com/sourcegraph/sourcegraph/pull/7659)
 - Experimental: feature flag `BitbucketServerFastPerm` can be enabled to speed up fetching ACL data from Bitbucket Server instances.
 This requires [Bitbucket Server Sourcegraph plugin](https://github.com/sourcegraph/bitbucket-server-plugin) to be installed.
 - Experimental: A site configuration field `{ "experimentalFeatures" { "tls.external": true } }` which allows you to configure SSL/TLS settings for Sourcegraph contacting your code hosts.
 Currently just supports turning off TLS/SSL verification. [#71](https://github.com/sourcegraph/sourcegraph/issues/71)
 - Experimental: To search across multiple revisions of the same repository, list multiple branch names (or other revspecs) separated by `:` in your query, as in `repo:myrepo@branch1:branch2:branch2`.
 To search all branches, use `repo:myrepo@*refs/heads/`.
 Requires the site configuration value `{ "experimentalFeatures": { "searchMultipleRevisionsPerRepository": true } }`.
 Previously this was only supported for diff and commit searches.